 Statistics are hard to find on how much of Iceland’s whale meat tourists eat.
-But if locals defend whaling politically, they don’t have much of a taste for the meat.
-According to one poll, only 1.7 percent of Icelanders eat whale meat at least monthly.
-The rise of responsible tourism probably contributed to the good news that in 2019, for the first time in 17 years, there will be no whale hunting in Iceland.
+But if some locals defend whaling politically, most don’t have much of a taste for the meat.
+According to one poll, only 1.7% of Icelanders eat whale meat at least monthly.
+The rise of responsible tourism may have contributed to the 2022 announcement that Iceland will end commercial whale hunting in 2024.

 Females may still exist in the wild.
 But it has been several years since Chinese scientists had a confirmed sighting of a wild Yangtze giant softshell turtle.
 In that case, the specimen was eaten before the scientists could arrive on the scene.

 A Global Problem

 Turtles are not the only species eaten to extinction.
 In 2016 an Oxford University professor compiled a list of 301 land mammal species threatened with extinction by human culinary habits.
 Limited to mammals, that list does not include some of the creatures most affected by the market for exotic foods, including the Chinese giant salamander, Beluga sturgeon, and European eels.
 Thanks to CITES, most of these species will not be available for sale in the U.S. But travelers should know that just because something is on the menu, it’s not always ethical — or legal — to eat it.